-Share your data and chat at ease with StrongSalt’s blockchain technology designed specifically for low latency communication.
+Share and unshare your data at ease with StrongSalt’s blockchain technology designed specifically for low latency data marketplace.

 We only use modern and widespread cryptographic algorithms.
 As mathematics, quantum computers, and hardwares advance, our cryptographic modules stay updated to reflect the latest best practice for strong security.

-Searchable encryption allows you to encrypt all your files and provides you ability to search the content without decrypting it first.
+Encrypted search and searchable encryption allow you to encrypt all your files and provides you the ability to search the content without decrypting it first.

 Blockchain protects your data with an immutable audit trail and decentralization prevents the network from being shut down by the whim of any one company or government.

 The latest advances in cryptography, decentralization, and private information retrieval preserve your privacy and anonymity.

 We believe that everyone is born with certain unalienable rights, including the right of privacy.

 We proudly support net neutrality and consider it to be essential for the freedom of speech.

-We envision a future where small communities can grow without fear of losing privacy.
+We envision a future where even small communities can grow without fear of losing privacy.

 StrongSalt Protocol builds an ever growing decentralized network of volunteers.